BOM-98/project_1/README.md

 	- Entrepreneur John, 30, is looking for advice on how to develop and validate a new business idea.
 	- He conducts an internet search for websites that provide startup founders with resources.
 	- John visits the Ideation blog page after finding the Startup Academy website.
-	- He discovers helpful tools and articles that assist him refine his business ideas into a more workable plan.
+	- He discovers helpful tools and articles that assist him to refine his business ideas into a more workable plan.

 #### User Story 2:

-- In order to build a solution that truly satisfies the demands of my customers, I need resources on knowing my target market and validating my idea.
+- To build a solution that truly satisfies the demands of my customers, I need resources on knowing my target market and validating my idea.
 I am a startup founder working on customer discovery.

 - Scenario:
 	- A 35-year-old company founder named Jane is focusing on finding customers for her fresh app concept.